How to Build a Wedding Photography Camera Kit

 Tripod

 You’ll probably want to bring a tripod along just in case, you never know when it’ll come in handy.
-If, say, the couple are having fireworks in the evening or shots taken outside at night, then it can really help combat camera shake from a slightly slower shutter speed.
+If, say, the couple are having fireworks in the evening or shots taken outside at , then it can really help combat camera shake from a slightly slower shutter speed.

 Non-Tech

 Kit isn’t all about the tech.
 Have a think about taking things along that might help you get the shots you need.
 A small set of step ladders are great for getting some height and a different perspective on group shots.
-Even a set with only one or two steps can make a real difference and it’s an angle that none of the guests are likely to get with their own cameras.
+Even a set with only one or can make a real difference and it’s an angle that none of the guests are likely to get with their own cameras.

 During your meetings with the couple, you’ll have found out if they like anything quirky or fun that might include props.
 If so, you’ll need to remember to bring those along too.